-Consider including Hadassah as a beneficiary of your IRA, 401(K), 403(b) or other retirement plan.
+Consider including Hadassah as a beneficiary of your traditional IRA, 401(k), 403(b) or other retirement plan.
 Because retirement assets are heavily taxed when left to loved ones, they make an excellent charitable gift after your lifetime to tax-exempt organizations like Hadassah.
-It's easy to do—just list Hadassah on the beneficiary designation form for a percentage (1-100) of your account.
+It's easy to do—just list Hadassah as a beneficiary on the beneficiary designation form and indicate the percentage of the account that you wish Hadassah to receive.
 The funds distributed to Hadassah will not be subject to income or estate taxes and will be put to good use as soon as possible, without going through probate.

 Download Your Free Guide

 Learn more about beneficiary designations in our free guide A Smart Use for Your Retirement Plan Assets.Download My Guide

 - Contact us at (800) 428-8884 or firstname.lastname@example.org with any questions.

 - Seek the advice of your financial or legal advisor.

 - Ask your plan's administrator for a "change of beneficiary" form.